Medical Policy

 A double-blind RCT by Malay (2006) provided active ESWT to 115 participants and placebo to 57.
 The authors report that both blinded observer and self-reported assessments of heel pain were significantly better in the treatment group.
 A significant limitation of this study is that the researchers did not utilize formal standardized quality of life or foot scoring systems, nor did they collect data on participants past 3 months post-treatment.

 Two studies of low energy devices, both placebo-controlled, double-blind clinical trials (Kudo, 2006; Porter, 2005) have conflicting conclusions, with the Kudo article supportive of ESWT when compared to placebo, and the Porter article finding that ESWT was not more efficacious than corticosteroid therapy.
-Additionally, Rompe et al. published the findings of a single-blind RCT comparing low energy treatment to plantar fascia-specific stretching exercises in 82 subjects (2010).
+Additionally, Rompe et al. published the findings of a single-blind RCT comparing low energy treatment to plantar fascia-specific stretching exercises in 82 participants (2010).
 The authors reported finding no significant differences between the two groups, at 15 months.

 A systematic review and meta-analysis by Thompson (2005) reviewed six RCTs which included a total of 897 individuals.
 Their analysis concluded that ESWT does provide some beneficial effects, but that the treatment effects are very small.

 In 2012, Radwan and colleagues published their findings from a non-blinded RCT.
-In this study, 65 subjects were randomized to undergo treatment with endoscopic plantar fasciotomy (n=31) vs. high energy ESWT (n=34) and followed for 12 months.
+In this study, 65 participants were randomized to undergo treatment with endoscopic plantar fasciotomy (n=31) vs. high energy ESWT (n=34) and followed for 12 months.
 The authors reported no significant differences between treatment groups with the exception of the American Orthopedic Foot and Ankle-hindfoot Scale (AOFAS) maximum walking distance and gait sub-scores at 3 weeks.
 This difference was not durable and disappeared at subsequent time points.
-They also reported that at 2- and 3-year follow-up times, subjects were contacted regarding perceived success of their interventions.
+They also reported that at 2- and 3-year follow-up times, participants were contacted regarding perceived success of their interventions.
 At 2 years, 50% (13/26) of the ESWT group and 80% (20/25) of the fasciotomy group felt their procedure was a success (p=0.026).
 At 3 years, these numbers changed to 47% (11/23) vs. 80% (20/25) respectively (p=0.021).
 To date, the published evidence regarding ESWT for plantar fasciitis continues to be contradictory.

 Two systematic reviews and meta-analyses of RCTs were published in 2013 (Aquil, 2013; Dizon, 2013).
 Both reported that ESWT is better than or comparable to placebo in reducing pain and improving functional status in the short-term.
 However, many limitations exist in interpreting these findings, including inconsistent results and heterogeneity in the studies that sometimes precluded meta-analysis of pooled data.
 Additionally, significant variation between the included studies with regard to dose intensities, type of shockwaves used, and frequency of treatments limited the conclusions which could be drawn from these studies.
 Finally, given plantar fasciitis often resolves within a 6-month time period, longer follow-up studies are needed to compare ESWT results to the natural resolution of the condition.
 The clinical significance of results reported at shorter follow-up, such as 3 months, is uncertain.

 In 2014, Yin and colleagues published a systematic review and meta-analysis of studies involving ESWT for plantar fasciitis.
-The authors included a total of seven studies that were either RCTs or quasi-RCTs involving subjects with plantar fasciitis of at least 6 months duration.
+The authors included a total of seven studies that were either RCTs or quasi-RCTs involving participants with plantar fasciitis of at least 6 months duration.
 The primary outcome was treatment success rate.
 Among the five studies included in the pooled analysis for low energy devices, the result indicated that low energy ESWT was more likely to lead to treatment success than control treatment (p<0.001).
 However, the authors noted significant heterogeneity in the definitions for treatment success across studies.
 The pooled analysis for high energy ESWT devices involved two studies, and no difference between the ESWT and control treatments was reported.
 This study is hampered by the heterogeneity of the definition of treatment success across studies, as well as the basic issues of the base studies themselves, which are addressed above.

-Gollwitzer published the results of a double-blind RCT involving 250 subjects with plantar fasciitis randomized to ESWT or placebo intervention and followed for 12 weeks post-treatment.
+Gollwitzer published the results of a double-blind RCT involving 250 participants with plantar fasciitis randomized to ESWT or placebo intervention and followed for 12 weeks post-treatment.
 The authors reported that the visual analog scale composite score showed a significant difference in the reduction of heel pain in the ESWT group vs. the placebo group (69.2% vs. 34.5%, p=0.0027, one-sided).
 They also stated that the ESWT group demonstrated significantly superior results on the Roles and Maudsley score, a subjective 4-point patient assessment of pain and limitations of activity (p=0.0006, one-sided).
 No test for the accuracy of the blinding was conducted.

 In 2017, two meta-analyses were published involving the same nine studies, all of which have been addressed above (Lou, 217, Sun, 2017).
 While both of these studies concluded that ESWT was effective for the treatment of recalcitrant plantar fasciitis, the same limitations noted above apply to this data.

-Lai and others (2018) published the results of a single-blind RCT involving 97 subjects with plantar fasciitis treated with either ESWT or corticosteroid injections.
+Lai and others (2018) published the results of a single-blind RCT involving 97 participants with plantar fasciitis treated with either ESWT or corticosteroid injections.
 The authors reported that at 12 weeks, significant differences between groups in favor of the ESWT group were found on pain visual analog scale measures (VAS) and 100-point score (p<0.01).
 The tool used to assess the 100-point score was not specified, other than to indicate that 70 points of the scale were for pain and 30 were for “functional scores”.
 Both the VAS and 100-point measure were primarily subjective based on unblinded subject response.
 The authors also reported on evaluator-blinded plantar fascial thickness as measured by ultrasound.
 They reported that plantar fascial thickness increased more in the ESWT group vs. the injection group, with marginal significance (p=0.48).
 However, this difference was not significant at 12 weeks.
 Overall, these findings are of questionable value, given the use of subjective measures and lack of significant differences in plantar fascial thickness at 12 weeks.

-In 2017 the American College of Foot and Ankle Surgeons released a consensus statement for the diagnosis and treatment of adult acquired infracalcaneal heel.
+In 2017 the American College of Foot and Ankle Surgeons released a consensus statement for the diagnosis and treatment of adult acquired infracalcaneal heel pain.
 This document includes the statement, “Extracorporeal shockwave therapy (ESWT) is safe and effective in the treatment of plantar fasciitis”.
 However, this consensus does not take into account the issues raised above regarding conflicting findings and potential bias in study results from questionable or lack of blinding, use of subjective and self-reported data, and the other methodological issues.

 Overall, there is conflicting evidence regarding the benefits of ESWT for plantar fasciitis.
 Significant questions remain that warrant investigation in a large, well designed and conducted double-blind RCT.